EvernodeXRPL/evernode-docs/docs/source/hosts/sashimono.md

 Settings related to logging.
 - **log_level**: Level of logging.
   - Values: `"dbg", "inf", "wrn", "err"`
 - **max_mbytes_per_file**: Maximum size of a log file in megabytes.
-New log file will be created after this limit reached
+A new log file will be created after this limit is reached
 - **max_file_count**: Maximum number of log files to keep.
 Older fill will be removed at this limit.
 - **loggers**: List of loggers to use.
   - Values:`"console"`